 IAEA reviews water release from damaged Japan nuclear plant

-TOKYO (AP) — A team from the International Atomic Energy Agency on Monday began its review of Japan’s plan to begin releasing more than a million tons of treated radioactive water into the sea from the wrecked Fukushima nuclear plant — a review that Japan hopes will instill confidence in the plan.
+TOKYO (AP) — A team of experts from the International Atomic Energy Agency visited the site at Japan’s wrecked Fukushima nuclear plant where more than a million tons of treated radioactive waste water are to be released into the ocean, as they seek to determine how to make the decades-long project safe.

-The 15-member team is to visit the Fukushima plant on Tuesday and meet with government and utility officials during its five-day mission.

-The government and Tokyo Electric Power Company Holdings announced plans last year to begin gradually releasing the still-contaminated water in spring 2023 after its further treatment and dilution.
+Japan has sought the IAEA’s assistance to ensure the release meets international safety standards and to gain the understanding of neighboring countries that have sharply criticized the plan.

-The water is being stored in about 1,000 tanks at the damaged plant which officials say need to be removed so the reactors can be decommissioned.
+The water is being stored in about 1,000 tanks at the damaged plant which must be removed so that facilities can be built for its decommissioning, plant operator Tokyo Electric Power Company Holdings says.
 The tanks are expected to reach their capacity of 1.37 million tons later this year.

-A massive earthquake and tsunami in 2011 destroyed the Fukushima plant’s cooling systems, triggering the meltdown of three reactors and the release of large amounts of radiation.
-Water used since the accident to cool the highly radioactive damaged reactor cores has since leaked extensively.
+A massive earthquake and tsunami in 2011 destroyed the Fukushima plant’s cooling systems, causing the meltdown of three reactors and the release of large amounts of radiation.
+Water used since the accident to cool the damaged reactor cores, which remain highly radioactive, has leaked extensively.

+The government and TEPCO announced plans last year to begin gradually releasing the filtered but still-contaminated water in spring 2023 after its further treatment and dilution.

+The IAEA team met this week with government and TEPCO officials and visited the Fukushima plant, where they saw the site of the planned discharge and monitored the collection of water samples from tanks and other areas, it said.
+The samples will be analyzed at IAEA labs.

+“The IAEA taskforce made significant progress in its work this week to get a better understanding of Japan’s operational and regulatory plans for the discharge of treated water,” Lydie Evrard, IAEA’s deputy director general and head of its department of nuclear safety and security, told reporters as the team finished its mission Friday.

+Evrard said the role of the taskforce is to help Japan carry out the planned release safely under international standards, not to authorize or make decisions.

-The release of the water into the sea has been fiercely opposed by fishermen, local residents and Japan’s neighbors, including China and South Korea.
-Fukushima residents worry the reputation of their agricultural and fishing products will be further damaged.
+The water discharge plan has been fiercely opposed by fishermen, local residents and neighbors China and South Korea.
+Fukushima residents worry that the reputation of their agricultural and fishing products will be further tarnished by the water release.

-Japan sought IAEA’s assistance to ensure the release meets international safety standards and to gain the understanding of other countries.

-Gustavo Caruso, director of the IAEA’s Office of Safety and Security Coordination, said on Monday that the mission “in an objective, credible and science-based manner will help send messages of transparency and confidence for the people in Japan and beyond.”

-The team will review details of the water, safety of the discharge, sampling methods and the environmental impact, he said.
-The team includes experts from several countries, including South Korea and China.

-Officials say all isotopes selected for treatment in the contaminated water can be reduced to low levels except for tritium, which is inseparable from the water but is harmless in small amounts.
+Officials say all isotopes in the contaminated water selected for treatment can be reduced to releasable levels except for tritium, which is inseparable from the water but is harmless in small amounts.
 They say a gradual release of the water, diluted with seawater, into the ocean over decades is safe.

-Keiichi Yumoto, who heads the Fukushima accident response at the industry ministry, noted concerns about the safety of the project and said it is “very important” to have reviews by the IAEA to “foster public understanding.”

-Junichi Matsumoto, TEPCO’s chief officer in charge of the treated water management, said the utility is prioritizing safety and the impact on the region’s reputation.
+Evrard said the team witnessed early preparations at the plant for the release, including construction of equipment needed to discharge the water.

+The team includes experts from 11 countries, including South Korea and China.
+Evrard said it plans to release a report in April on this week’s mission.

 By MARI YAMAGUCHI